dinga92/confounds_paper/README.md

 # confounds_paper
 resources to preprint XXXXXXXX

-Hi, I am sorry if you found this before I uploaded the preprint.
-I promise it will be out soon.
+Hi, didn't expect you to be here this soon.
+The preprint will appear in a couple of days.

-You can follow me on twitter or send me an email to get the update when it's out
+You can follow me on twitter or send me an email if you want to get a notiffication when it's out.